paulredmond/chosen-cakephp/readme.md

 ### Optional webroot symlink
 ```
 cd /path/to/app/webroot
-ln -s ../path/to/chosen/plugin/webroot underscored_plugin_name
+ln -s ../path/to/chosen/plugin/webroot chosen
 ```
-*If you clone chosen-cakephp to app/Plugin/MyChosen, symlink would be called app/webroot/my_chosen*
+*Cloning into the folder Chosen is important, as that path is referenced in tests and resource urls.*

 ### Setup